 You may wonder why you’d need a bass preamp pedal if you already own a bass amplifier.
 However, in the next section we reveal several of the additional benefits that a bass preamp pedal can offer — even if you’re already happy with your rig.
 But to remain somewhat impartial, we’ve also detailed a few of their drawbacks.

 Advantages of Bass Preamp Pedals

-Many sound engineers prefer to take a direct signal from a bass guitar instead of mic’ing a bass amp, as it is simply easier to manage and allows for greater separation in a mix.
+Many sound engineers prefer to take a direct signal from a bass guitar instead of mic’ing a bass amp.
+It’s simply easier to manage, and allows for greater separation in a mix.
 This can be achieved with a standard DI (direct injection) box, which lets you plug your bass into a mixing desk via an XLR connector.
-However, a dry bass signal can sound anaemic and sterile; lacking any of the tone-shaping wizardry that comes with bass amps or pedals.
+However, a dry bass signal can sound anaemic and sterile — lacking any of the tone-shaping wizardry that comes with bass amps or pedals.

 Disadvantages of Bass Preamp Pedals